 Cheap flight tickets to Berlin from the US

 Saving money on your flight ticket now means you’ve got more to spend on your next trip!
 When you book early with our low-price calendar, you’ll find the best deals on daily departures to Berlin.
 Flight tickets are displayed on a daily or monthly basis, so it’s easy to find exactly which day to plan your trip for.
 We update price and availability with each new search – price variations may occur when you proceed to booking.

 Check our low fare calendar

 Whether you’re a true New Yorker or a California surfer – and all that’s in between – SAS has got you covered.
-We fly to Berlin Tegel (TXL) from seven departure locations across the US, coast to coast.
+We fly to Berlin Tegel from Boston, Chicago, Los Angeles, Miami, New York, San Francisco or Washington D.C. in the US.
 Each flight has a short layover in Copenhagen, Oslo or Stockholm.

 Find a flight to Berlin from your location

 Fly with SAS in comfort and style – what´s always included